-Our latest Childcare Sufficiency Assessment (CSA) (2017-22) identified that cost was the most important factor (27.8%) identified by the 33% of parent/carers who were not using registered childcare.
-This number is an increase on the 27% who did not access paid childcare in the 2013 Survey that was undertaken to inform the 2014-17 CSA.
-Costs have continued to increase, both pre- and post-pandemic with rises in utilities, wages and pensions and additional cleaning and PPE costs needed since 2020.
+Our latest Childcare Sufficiency Assessment in 2019 identified that cost was the most important factor (27.8%) identified by the 33% of parent/carers who were not using registered childcare.
+This number is an increase on the 27% who did not access paid childcare in the 2017 assessment.
+Costs have continued to increase, both pre- and post-pandemic with rises in wages and pensions and also additional cleaning and equipment needed since 2020.